oceanobservatories-community/2025-Summer-School-Acoustics/docs/day01_ooi_jhub_setup.md

 Now we can run the provided example notebook within the `ooi-data-explorations` folder to see if all the packages have been installed properly.
 On the JupyterHub, use the navigation window on the left to find and open the `day01_phsen_data_access.ipynb` notebook.

 When you open a jupyter notebook, on the top right you can select the ipython kernel to be the conda environment that we just created.
-Click on `Python 3 (ipykernel)` and change it to the `ooi` environment we just created.
+Click on `Python 3 (ipykernel)` and change it to the `ooi_acoustics` environment we just created.
 ```{image} ./img/jhub_notebook.png
 :width: 500px
 :align: center